apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the connection credential key in the secret
+<p>connectionCredentialKey defines connection credential key in secret
-created by spec.ConnectionCredential of the ClusterDefinition.
-It will be ignored when the &ldquo;account&rdquo; is set.</p>
+which created by spec.ConnectionCredential of the ClusterDefinition. it will be ignored when &ldquo;account&rdquo; is set.</p>
 </td>
 </tr>
 </tbody>